jaimeorrego/markdown-cv/index.md

 ### Journals

 **J. Orrego Oñate**, K.J.
 Clifton, and R. Hurtubia.
-Spatial segmentation of mode choice behavior: a latent class approach based on local and regional accessibility. *Journal of Transportation and Land Use*.
-In review.
+Spatial segmentation of mode choice behavior: a latent class approach based on local and regional accessibility. *Journal of Transportation and Land Use 16.1: 105-129*. doi: https://doi.org/10.5198/jtlu.2023.2115 2023

 `2019`
 Q. Zhang, K.J.
 Clifton, R. Moeckel, and **J. Orrego Oñate**.
 Household Trip Generation and the Built Environment: Does More Density Mean More Trips? *Transportation Research Record: Journal of the Transportation Research Board, 2673(5)*. doi: https://doi.org/10.1177/0361198119841854.
 2019